What Is Inattentional Blindness?

 It is extremely important to minimize distractions while driving because an error made while driving can lead to a serious accident.
 For drivers who have any type of cognitive impairment such as a head or brain injury, it is even more important to minimize distractions and focus on the task at hand.

-Tips to Avoid Distractions: When you are driving, you should devote all your attention and focus on the task of driving.
-Following are some suggestions:
+When you are driving, you should devote all your attention and focus on the task of driving.
+The following are some suggestions:

 Sarasota and Bradenton Personal Injury Attorneys:

-If you have been injured in a Sarasota or Bradenton motor vehicle accident due to the negligence of a distracted driver, please call the Michael L. Morgan Law Group, P.A., at (941) 218-8220 to schedule a free consultation.
+Have you have been injured in a Sarasota or Bradenton motor vehicle accident due to the negligence of a distracted driver?
+Call the Michael L. Morgan Law Group, P.A. at (941) 218-8220 or contact us online to schedule a free consultation today.